In this document you will find instructions on how to configure and setup Single Sign-on (SAML) integration with Microsoft Azure

 Let’s not overcomplicate things, it’s a simple copy & paste and that’s all you’ll need to do with the certificate

 Head back over to the Curricula SAML application in Azure Active Directory and in step 3 (SAML Signing Certificate) you will need to download the Certificate (Base64) file.
 Click on the Download link next to this label.

-After downloading that file you will need to open it up in a Plain Text editor and you’ll see the contents of that file look similar to this:
+After downloading that file you will need to open it up in a Plain Text editor.
+You can right click on the downloaded file and use the OPEN WITH feature and select a program like Word, Notepad, C++ editor, etc. You will see the contents of that file look similar to this:

 REALLYLONGSTRING-THATDOESNTMAKESENSE THISISTHESCERTIFICATEORPASSWORDYOUWIL LNEEDTOCOPYANDPASTEINTOCURRICULA

-So, make sure to copy the contents of that whole string and then jump back over to Curricula and paste that into the Identity Provider X.509 Certificate field, and click Update:
+So, make sure to copy the contents of that whole string including BEGIN CERTIFICATE and END CERTIFICATE then jump back over to Curricula and paste that into the Identity Provider X.509 Certificate field, Make sure you do not have any extra blank lines after ----END CERTIFICATE---- Then click Update: